ramonqu7/wireless-data-transmission/wiki/Intel-Joule-Setup.md

 ### Install ROS

 We recommend to install ROS-base first on the board and then install other packages if necessary.
-If you installed the system on the embedded storage, it would be the best performance to install ROS-Base
+If you installed the system on the embedded storage, it would be the best performance to install ROS-Base with other additional packages that you need.

+> If you need the install the ROS, you may need to change your software center installing settings to allow all packages being installed.

 ```
 # Please also check the ROS Website to check the most updated steps to install ROS. (http://wiki.ros.org/kinetic/Installation/Ubuntu)